RupyberStudios/RupyberStudiosCodingStandard/Java.md

 - Should contain comments if the code is not self-explanatory
 - Use of the `@Override` annotation is mandatory
 - Getters and setters of a `<field>` must be named `set<field>(<type> <field>)` and `get<field>()`
-- Parameters that are used to set fields should have the same name and the `this` keyword shoul be used
+- Parameters that are used to set fields should have the same name and the `this` keyword should be used
 - Parameters and variables must be named with a meaningful name, with the `camelCase` of the `Type`, or in loops with the letters `i`, `j`, `k`, `x`, `y` and `z`